seafoodude/Express-all-aboard/README.md

   ## Description

   This Express-all-aboard was created for boot camp students who were going through Module 11.
-It contains a note taker application that can save your notes, pull them up, and deleted them.
+It contains a note taker application that can save your notes, pull them up, and delete them.

   ## Table of Contents